 As a result, it’s been suggested that the Government should impose stricter rules on new drivers, in an attempt to improve road safety.
 Some suggest that new drivers should not be able to drive in the dark for the first few months after getting their licence, for example.
 Another restriction that could potentially be included if the new law came in place is not allowing new drivers to have passengers below a certain age in the car as passengers.

-Learning to driver this year?
+Learning to drive this year?

 Who are GWlegal?